Skip to main content

 Full~ Partial / limited scope Not availableSources: Wiz, Palo Alto, Horizon3.ai, Aikido public documentation — May 2026

 The industry detects.
-CSOS governs, hunts, and prevents — before the breach, not after the alert.
+CSOS governs, emulates, and prevents — before the breach, not after the alert.

 Traditional security is built around a feedback loop: something happens, an alert fires, a human investigates, a ticket is created.
 At 2026 adversary breakout speeds of under 30 seconds, that loop is too slow to matter.
 CSOS breaks the loop at the architecture level.
 Constitutional laws block entire categories of unsafe action before execution.
-Self-mutating adversarial agents hunt attackers before they find the gap.
+Governed adversary emulation continuously proves whether your detections fire, surfacing gaps before attackers find them.
 Human approval gates fire before remediation — not after damage is done.
 And every decision, from triage to patch, carries a SHA-256 evidence chain so that audit is never reconstructed after the fact.

 Wiz shows you risk.
 NodeZero finds attack paths.
 CrowdStrike detects threats.
 CSOS governs what happens to all of it — and is the only platform in any category above that connects proactive red team output to a governed, evidence-producing remediation pipeline under a single constitutional substrate.